In some ways, The Oughts

 - This style — the hip-huggers with the midriff or halter tops — had been popular in the late 1960s, but the cut of the pants was different, so that it was possible to have an attractive appearance even if you weren't a size 0.

 - The huge gap between pants and shirt produced by many women's fashions led to the rise of the lower back tattoo among young women.
-These tattoos were widely viewed as a sign that a woman was loose — a common nickname for them was "tramp stamp".
+Much like whale tails, these tattoos were widely viewed as a sign that a woman was loose — a common nickname for them was "tramp stamp".

 - For the first time, a visible bra strap could be seen as something fashionable rather than a fashion faux pas or a sign of sluttiness, and bras were sometimes made with rhinestones or other decoration on the straps.
 They were mostly worn by teenagers and trendy young women, and as a result many high schools banned tank tops.